areej-alghamdi/holbertonschool-hbnb/part1/Documentation.md

     Explanatory Notes:
-Purpose: To create a property listing and assign it to the correct owner.
+* **Purpose:** create a property listing and assign it to the correct owner.
-Design Decision: The system contacts the database to ensure the owner_id exists before initializing the Place Model.
+* **Design Decision:** The system contacts the database to ensure the owner_id exists before initializing the Place Model.
 Then, it validates specific attributes like price and coordinates before saving the record.

 ### 4.3 Review Submission